EsratMaria/Speech_Emotion_Recognition_Model/README.md

 ## Dataset
 - Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D)
+- Emotions included in this dataset: ``sad, angry, disgust, neutral, happy, and fear``

 ## How it works
 I use this dataframe of extracted features to train the model later.